ZUM TOKEN Price Reaches $0.0000 (ZUM)

-ZUM TOKEN (ZUM) traded 4.1% higher against the US dollar during the one day period ending at 17:00 PM ET on June 24th.
-In the last seven days, ZUM TOKEN has traded up 28.2% against the US dollar.
-ZUM TOKEN has a total market capitalization of $255,389.54 and approximately $53.00 worth of ZUM TOKEN was traded on exchanges in the last 24 hours.
-One ZUM TOKEN coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
+ZUM TOKEN (ZUM) traded down 44.8% against the U.S. dollar during the 24 hour period ending at 17:00 PM ET on June 27th.
+One ZUM TOKEN coin can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+During the last seven days, ZUM TOKEN has traded down 69% against the U.S. dollar.
+ZUM TOKEN has a market cap of $72,372.35 and approximately $693.00 worth of ZUM TOKEN was traded on exchanges in the last 24 hours.

 - Infinitus Token (INF) traded flat against the dollar and now trades at $0.15 or 0.00000374 BTC.